IsaacScript/isaacscript/docs/example-mod.md

 ## 0) Unpack the Games Resources

 Most modders will have already done this, but just in case you haven't, you should run the game's unpacker.
-This is located at `C:\Program Files (x86)\Steam\steamapps\common\The Binding of Isaac Rebirth\tools\ResourceExtractor\ResourceExtractor.exe`.
+This is located at: `C:\Program Files (x86)\Steam\steamapps\common\The Binding of Isaac Rebirth\tools\ResourceExtractor\ResourceExtractor.exe`

 (Messages like `WARNING: could not return filename for entry 35a142c2bed2d0cf` are normal.)